Why Study Science?

 English or Irish: O6/H7

-Recommendation for the Bachelor of Science (Hons) (Common Entry):
+Recommendation for Science (Common Entry):

 Applicants should note that a science subject (Biology, Chemistry, Physics, Physics with Chemistry or Agricultural Science) at Leaving Certificate is recommended for this programme.